jcolag/Phauxfiles/README.md

  - As mentioned above, this _really_ should be written with a solid HTTP library.
 It's a safe bet that I'm not implementing nearly enough of the specification for robust reactions to error conditions, let alone being able to negotiate with the servers if it ever becomes necessary.

  - At some point, I upgraded the Rust compiler.
 It now has trouble with my use of `deriving(Encodable)`, but doesn't appear to yet know how to use the replacement, `deriving(RustcEncodable)`.
 And `decodable`, of course.

- - There appears to be a library that provides `getopt`-like functionality for command-line parameters, which seems like it would be productive to learn.
-Right now, there is no validation except checking that the parameter is there.

  - It might also be nice to be able to switch between HTML and text mode.